PeterDaveHello/YZU-Proxy-PAC/README.md

 It's a proxy auto config for people in Yuan Ze University, it will select a good route for your network connection, so it can:

-  - Save your network traffic
+  - Save your network traffic (Traffic in the campus will be ignored)
-  - Speed up your network performance
+  - Speed up your network performance (Select a "right" proxy server will surely make your network transmission faster)

 ---------